For those afraid of storms, summer is the worst season

 “As with anything, if it becomes entrenched in childhood, it becomes more difficult to treat in adulthood,” said Ollendick, who has published numerous studies on treating phobias in children, including weather phobias.

 Watt said that simply knowing more about thunderstorms can help keep one’s fears in check.
 It may help to contemplate that, on average, only 49 Americans are killed by lightning each year.
 One is more likely to be attacked by a raccoon, killed by a lawn mower or made to serve in the United States Senate.
-It’s also worth noting that, while around eight in 10 people with high fears of weather are women, according to one estimate, close to nine in 10 people who are killed by lightning are men.
+It’s also worth noting that, while around eight in 10 people with high fears of weather are women, according to one estimate, close to 9 in 10 people who are killed by lightning are men.

 Johnson, however, said that such facts do little to soothe her anxieties.